shmuel-ruppo/cellular-aging/Reg_All/README.md

-Runs regression, for the different cell types.
+Perofrm the regression, for the different cell types.